How To Import A Song Into The Musiah Appβs Practice Area

 START

-Tap or click IMPORT and select your downloaded .musicxml file.
+Tap or click SELECT FILE and select your downloaded .musicxml file.

 DETAILS